Accusoft/imagegear-net-samples/README.md

 # ImageGear .NET Samples

 These samples are intended to demonstrate how the various functions of ImageGear .NET can be used to perform imaging tasks.
-These samples are designed to be lightweight, concise, and show how ImageGear can be integrated into any application to perform these imaging tasks.
+They are designed to be lightweight, concise, and show how ImageGear can be integrated into any application to perform these imaging tasks.

 ## How to Build these Samples